paastech-cloud/docs/Architecture.md

 ##### Authentication strategies

 Regarding the authentication strategy, our team decided to create a `GET /auth/login` endpoint which returns both a JWT HttpOnly cookie and a Bearer token.
 The cookies keep users safe from XSS (Cross-Site Scripting) attacks and are used for authentication by the PaaSTech web interface, while the Bearer token allows users to log in via the CLI.

 ##### Mail

 Since sending and receiving emails is an important part of user authentication and the password reset process, we needed a way to test these functions locally without needing to connect the application to a private email every time.
-After some search we came across [mailhog](https://github.com/mailhog/MailHog).
-Mailhog allows anyone to create a temporary local smtp server and send and receive emails through it.
+After some search we came across [MailHog](https://github.com/mailhog/MailHog).
+MailHog allows anyone to create a temporary local SMTP server to send and receive emails through.
 Even though you are not able to send emails to real email addresses, you can send and receive emails locally, which is very helpful for code testing.

 ##### GRPC

-To communicate with other services, especially Pomegranate and the git-repo-manager, we used [grpc](https://grpc.io/), due to its high performance and low latency.
-It also allows us to easily create nest clients in order to communicate with the other services.
-Another great advantage of grpc is that it is language agnostic, which means that we can use it to communicate with services written in other languages.
-Creating the proto files allowed us to define contracts between the services which made it easier to develop the services independently.
+To communicate with other services, especially Pomegranate and the git-repo-manager, we used [gRPC](https://grpc.io/), due to its high performance and low latency.
+It also allows us to easily create NestJS gRPC clients in order to communicate with the other services.
+Another great advantage of gRPC is that it is language agnostic, which means that we can use it to communicate with services written in other languages.
+Creating the `.proto` files allowed us to define contracts between the services which made it easier to develop the services independently.

 ##### SSH key

-To be able to push their projects onto the Git server, each user needs to associate at least one ssh key with their account.
-Using the command line, they will then be able to push their repositories to the server.
+To be able to push their projects to the Git server, each user needs to associate at least one SSH key to their account.
+Using the command line, they will then be able to push their repositories' code to the server.

 ##### Administrators